NickyS1mpe/MovieReccomendSystem/README.md

 # Conclusion

-The Movie Recommendations Homework involved the analysis and recommendation of movies based on the MovieLens dataset.
+The Movie Recommendations System involved the analysis and recommendation of movies based on the MovieLens dataset.
 The key steps and findings are summarized below:

 ## Overview: